w4111/hw1-f22/README.md

 * **Rooms** have **room_id**, **floor**, and **building**.
 * **room_id** uniquely identify the room.
-* Each meeting can optionally has a room.
+* Each meeting can optionally have a room.
 However, each meeting can have at most one room.
 * Each room has an optional **link** for remote attendees.

 State any assumptions you make.